lishuren/DietPi-NanoPi/docs/RUNBOOK.md

 - Wait ~2–3 minutes for first boot; find the device IP via your router DHCP list.

 4) Upload repo to NanoPi (PC → Pi)

+This syncs all scripts, configs, AND the downloaded assets to the device.

 ```bash
 scp -r ./scripts ./config ./downloads root@<NANOPI_IP>:/root/DietPi-NanoPi